HyperviewHQ/hyperview_docs/documentation/user-accounts/index.rst

 User Accounts
 *************

 You need a user account or API client account to use Hyperview.
-Every account is associated with a role that dictates how you can generally interact with assets, and which application features you will have access to.
+Every account has a role that dictates which assets can be accessed and which application features you can access.

 Available roles are: